 Once enrolled, each student is monitored by a VoSE or case manager.
 The VoSE/case manager oversees the IEP and makes sure that both career technical and academic teachers are familiar with not only the student goals and specially designed instruction, but also accommodations, and any other services or supports that the individual students might require.
-Students in co-taught academic classes and/or a supported study hall also receive additional monitoring and support from the classroom intervention specialists.
+Students in co-taught academic classes and/or a supported study hall also receive specially designed instruction (if on an IEP) and/or additional monitoring and support from the classroom intervention specialists.
 Students can also obtain additional support through the MCCC Technical and Academic Tutoring Center (TAC).